Skip to content

 compute_chart

 Compute a Vedic (Jyotish) birth chart.
 Ask this tool when the user wants to know: · 'What\'s my Vedic birth chart?' · 'What\'s my Moon sign / ascendant / nakshatra?' · 'What\'s my current Vimshottari dasha?'
 Returns: · headline: one-sentence summary the user can quote · facts.ascendant / facts.moon / facts.sun — top-asked facts inline · facts.planets — dict keyed by graha name (sun, moon, mars, ...) · facts.houses — dict keyed by 1-12 · facts.active_dasha — current Vimshottari period across 5 levels · facts.sade_sati — phase + prev/next windows · facts.active_yogas — top 5 yogas with strength + classical citation · facts.chart_ref — thread to subsequent tools to skip re-supplying birth data Use `include=detail` for the full IDL artifact; `include=schools` for per-school CIL (Jaimini, KP); `include=metrics` for Shadbala + Ashtakavarga.
 INVARIANT: if any graha in `idl.boundary_margins` has `boundary_sensitive: true`, ask the user to confirm exact birth time before quoting nakshatra/pada/D9-based predictions — the placement straddles a classical boundary and is sensitive to small shifts.
 Birth data is processed in-process; the resulting chart artifact is auto-cached in encrypted form keyed off your API key (operator-blind), TTL up to 30 days.
 Pass `cache: "skip"` to disable for a specific call.
-Tier: Free · Typical default response: ~6 KB.
+Tier: All · Typical default response: ~6 KB.

 Input